 Addressing the Connection Between SCI and Memory Loss

 Spinal cord injury is complex and multifaceted.
 It affects movement and sensation depending on the level of injury.
 While SCI can directly affect movement and sensation, it does not cause memory loss alone.

 Instead, only a spinal cord injury with a co-occurring traumatic brain injury can cause a variety of cognitive difficulties including impaired memory.
-Fortunately, memory and other cognitive functions can be improved through neuroplasticity and high repetition exercises.
+Fortunately, memory and other cognitive functions can be improved through neuroplasticity.